-1. Frontier is a public utility as defined by G.S.
-62-3(23), organized and existing under the laws of the State of North Carolina with its headquarters in Elkin, North Carolina.

-2. Frontier is a natural gas local distribution company (LDC), primarily engaged in the business of purchasing, transporting, distributing, and selling natural gas to approximately 3,600 customers in North Carolina, as of September 30, 2017.

-3. Frontier has filed with the Commission and submitted to the Public Staff all of the information required by G.S.
-62-133.4(c) and Commission Rule R1-17(k) and has complied with the procedural requirements of such statute and rule.

-4. The review period in this proceeding is the 12-months ended September 30, 2017.
+- 1. Frontier is a public utility as defined by G.S.
+62-3(23), organized and existing under the laws of the State of North Carolina with its headquarters in Elkin, North Carolina. - 2.
+Frontier is a natural gas local distribution company (LDC), primarily engaged in the business of purchasing, transporting, distributing, and selling natural gas to approximately 3,600 customers in North Carolina, as of September 30, 2017. - 3.
+Frontier has filed with the Commission and submitted to the Public Staff all of the information required by G.S.
+62-133.4(c) and Commission Rule R1-17(k). - 4.
+The review period in this proceeding is the twelve months ended September 30, 2017.

-5. During the review period, Frontier incurred total gas costs of \$4,699,507, which was comprised of pipeline demand charges of \$1,090,560, gas supply costs of \$3,700,261, and other gas costs of (\$91,314).

-6. The appropriate Deferred Gas Cost Account balance at September 30, 2017, is a debit balance of \$251,005, owed by Frontier's customers to the Company.

-7. It is reasonable to include an adjustment of \$98,159, including interest, for the proration of Frontier's Benchmark City Gate Delivered Gas Cost (Benchmark) in the calculation of its gas cost collections during the current review period.

-8. Frontier properly accounted for its gas costs during the review period.

-9. Frontier did not hedge during the current review period.

-10. Frontier's decision not to engage in financial hedging transactions during the review period was reasonable and prudent.

-11. During the review period, Frontier purchased all of its gas supply requirements from a full requirements gas supplier, with the exception of transportation imbalance cash-outs.

-12. Frontier utilized pipeline capacity from Transcontinental Gas Pipe Line Company, LLC (Transco), and acquired additional year round pipeline capacity on Transco during this review period.

-13. Frontier has continued its "best evaluated cost" gas purchasing supply strategy policy.

-14. The gas costs incurred by Frontier during the review period were prudently incurred, and Frontier should be permitted to recover 100% of its prudently incurred gas costs.
+&lt;sup>1 Commissioners Brown-Bland and Gray were unable to attend the hearing due to participation in the hearing of another matter.
+No party objected to Commissioners Brown-Bland and Gray participating in the decision in this docket.

+- 5. During the review period, Frontier incurred total gas costs of \$4,699,507, which was comprised of pipeline demand charges of \$1,090,560, gas supply costs of \$3,700,261, and other gas costs of (\$91,314). - 6.
+The appropriate Deferred Gas Cost Account balance at September 30, 2017, is a debit balance of \$251,005, owed by Frontier's customers to the Company. - 7.
+It is reasonable to include an adjustment of \$98,159, including interest, for the proration of Frontier's Benchmark City Gate Delivered Gas Cost (Benchmark) in the calculation of its gas cost collections during the current review period. - 8.
+Frontier properly accounted for its gas costs during the review period. - 9.
+Frontier did not hedge during the current review period. - 10.
+Frontier's decision not to engage in financial hedging transactions during the review period was reasonable and prudent. - 11.
+During the review period, Frontier purchased all of its gas supply requirements from a full requirements gas supplier, with the exception of transportation imbalance cash-outs. - 12.
+Frontier utilized pipeline capacity from Transcontinental Gas Pipe Line Company, LLC (Transco), and acquired additional year round pipeline capacity on Transco during this review period. - 13.
+Frontier has continued its "best evaluated cost" gas purchasing supply strategy policy. - 14.
+The gas costs incurred by Frontier during the review period were prudently incurred, and Frontier should be permitted to recover 100% of its prudently incurred gas costs.
-15. Frontier should not be required to implement a rate increment in this docket.

-16. The appropriate interest rate to be used to calculate interest on Frontier's deferred gas cost account should be 6.60%, effective January 1, 2018.

-17. Frontier should file its annual review schedules in such a manner that they present a summary of its gas costs that agree with Frontier's monthly deferred account reports in future annual review proceedings.
+- 15. Frontier should not be required to implement a rate increment in this docket. - 16.
+The appropriate interest rate to be used to calculate interest on Frontier's deferred gas cost account should be 6.60%, effective January 1, 2018. - 17.
+Frontier should file its annual review schedules in such a manner that they present a summary of its gas costs that agree with Frontier's monthly deferred account reports in future annual review proceedings.